cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 but only the Export interface, the adversary could rely on other recipient behavior which is observably different when using a wrong key.

-Scenarios in which the adversary can know the KEM shared secret zz depend on the KEM.
+Scenarios in which the adversary knows the KEM shared secret zz depend on the KEM.
 In the case of DHKEM, it is enough if the adversary knows all private keys of one participant.
-In mode PSK, either knowledge of skR or skE is sufficient.
-If the adversary can act as sender, it does obviously know skE.
-In mode AuthPSK, either knowledge of skR or (skS and skE) is sufficient.
-Knowledge of skR is sufficient because Diffie-Hellman is subject to key-compromise impersonation.

 ## Domain Separation